Procedural Direction WC2 – Interim payment directions

 18. To respond to the Application, the employer or employer’s insurer may lodge a Reply to the Application for Expedited Assessment in the Commission.
 Replies can only be lodged through the Commission’s online portal.

-19. A copy of the unsealed Reply must be served on the applicant, no later than three working days before the date of the telephone conference.
+19. A copy of the unsealed Reply must be served on the applicant, no later than three working days before the date of the online conference.
 The Reply should be served in a manner that allows sufficient time for service to be achieved before the above timeframe.

 20. You must attach all relevant documentation that provides evidentiary support in response to the claim to the Reply, which must be indexed and paginated.
 It is not necessary to provide documentation which is already attached to the application.
 Relevant documents may include those listed above (at ).
 If available, an updated schedule of any weekly and/or medical expense payments made should be attached.